 When architect William Smart was designing Indigo Slam, the iconic contemporary home of Sydney philanthropist and art collector Judith Neilson, he was at the site almost every morning.
 Arriving at 7am in running shorts, accompanied by his canine pal, he would oversee the creation of the structure’s impeccable, poetic, flowing form.
 Smart, who is enamoured with the sculptural qualities of concrete, is one of many creatives displaying his penchant for the material in CONCRETE: art design architecture.

-Showing at JamFactory and set to tour Australia, CONCRETE brings together 21 projects by artists, architects and designers to explore the conceptual, expressive and material qualities of concrete.
+Initially showing at JamFactory in 2019, and currently touring Australia, CONCRETE brings together 21 projects by artists, architects and designers to explore the conceptual, expressive and material qualities of concrete.
 Including sculpture, design, installation and architecture, the show lies within JamFactory’s art design architecture series that traverses four modern materials.
 “One of the things we aimed to do with the series is to show the many innovative processes and range of ways that materials are being used,” says lead curator Margaret Hancock Davis.

 Used by the ancient Egyptians and Romans, concrete resurfaced as a major material in the 1800s before finding its stride in art contexts in the 1960s.
 While this history shows how elemental the material is, the exhibition is also concerned with narratives created through concrete, evidenced by artist Abdul-Rahman Abdullah.
 Known for his sculptural intricacy, Abdullah has taken influence from Rodin’s Man with the Broken Nose, 1863-1864, to sculpt his brother-in-law: a boxer who spent 25 years in the ring.
 Conjuring stories of familial bonds and expressions of masculinity, Abdullah’s creation alludes to the shape-shifting dimension of concrete.